jluo1996/MonsterHunterRise_Utilities/README.md

 The application provides a user-friendly graphical interface with features such as:

+- Manage 15+ popular Monster Hunter Rise mods in one place
 - Select all functionality for easy mod selection
 - Custom loading splash screen
 - Application icon for better identification
 - Auto-detection of game installation path
 - Game running detection to prevent installation conflicts
 - Two executable options: single file or directory-based
+- Automatic mod installation and uninstallation

-This application manages several popular Monster Hunter Rise mods:
+This application manages a wide variety of Monster Hunter Rise mods:

+### Core Framework
+- **REFramework**: The core framework required for most mods
+- **REFramework Direct2D**: Alternative Direct2D rendering for REFramework

+### Gameplay Enhancement Mods
 - **MHR Overlay**: A detailed in-game UI overlay that provides:
   - Damage Meter: Track damage dealt by all players in real-time
   - Monster Health Bars: Display health, stamina, and rage for large monsters